 When you create a new cluster with Instaclustr you specify a network address range that is used for internal IP address as instances are created.
-If you want to connect to your cluster via this internal addresses then you must choose the "Use private IP addresses for node discovery" option on cluster creation and then set up VPC peering to connect (in AWS - contact support for other environments).
+If you want to connect to your cluster via this internal addresses then you must choose the "Use private IP addresses for node discovery" option on cluster creation and then set up VPC peering to connect (in AWS.
+Contact support for other environments).

-This article explains how we divide up the specified network range to do determine the IPs allocated to each node as they are created (which might be important for your network planning).
+This article explains how we divide up the specified network range to determine the IPs allocated to each node as they are created (which might be important for your network planning).

 - remaining bits per host - 6 reserved IPs.
 So for example,

-- for a /21 CIDR, 26 hosts per rack
+- for a /26 DC Network CIDR, 10 hosts per rack

-- for a /16 CIDR, 1018 hosts per rack
+- for a /25 DC Network CIDR, 26 hosts per rack

-Within the cluster range, data center ranges are allocated sequentially.
-So, if for example you specified 10.223.120.0/21 as your cluster range our system would create data centers using the ranges 10.223.120.0/25, 10.223.120.128/25, 10.223.121.0/25, 10.223.121.128/25 ...
+Within the cluster range, data center ranges are allocated sequentially by default and can be changed to different subnet when creating or adding a DC .
+So, if for example you specified 10.223.120.0/21 as your cluster range our system would suggest the following ranges when creating or adding data centres 10.223.120.0/25, 10.223.120.128/25, 10.223.121.0/25, 10.223.121.128/25 ...
 10.223.127.128/25.